Compound Dai Price Up 0.1% Over Last Week (CDAI)

-Compound Dai (CDAI) traded 0% lower against the dollar during the twenty-four hour period ending at 12:00 PM E.T. on April 7th.
-Compound Dai has a market capitalization of $579.72 million and $511.89 worth of Compound Dai was traded on exchanges in the last 24 hours.
-One Compound Dai token can now be purchased for about $0.0230 or 0.00000033 BTC on popular exchanges.
-Over the last seven days, Compound Dai has traded 0.1% higher against the dollar.
+Compound Dai (CDAI) traded 0% higher against the dollar during the one day period ending at 15:00 PM Eastern on April 8th.
+One Compound Dai token can currently be bought for about $0.0230 or 0.00000033 BTC on popular exchanges.
+In the last seven days, Compound Dai has traded up 0.1% against the dollar.
+Compound Dai has a total market capitalization of $579.74 million and approximately $276.39 worth of Compound Dai was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.